BethW83/Animal-Adoption-Capstone/README.md

 * User testing: suggested it would be a good idea to add my name to the dashboard and the Code Institute logo.
 Extra tooltips were added to the visuals on the main page.
 * The information was split into four separate pages to keep the main visuals on one page and clear.
 The explanations were kept together for the technical audience.
 * For the non-technical audience on the bottom right of the main page, under the slicers are examples of how to use them.
-* Power BI is a very useful tool: if more data became available, as long as it is in the same columns and format, it could simply be added to the existing data and all of the visuals would update.
+* Power BI is a very useful tool: if more data becomes available, as long as it is in the same columns and format, it could simply be added to the existing data and all of the visuals would update.

 ## Conclusions